Abirami-Senthil/chatverse/README.md

 ## Running using Docker (Recommended)

 The project is designed to run using Docker, which simplifies the setup process and ensures consistent dependencies across different environments.
+From the repository root, run the following commands:

 ```bash
 docker build -t chatbot .